 Luckily, this story has a happy ending.
 Juan got a new job at a mortgage company, and Goldie goes to work with him every day.
 Juan’s case highlights an essential piece of asking for a reasonable accommodation.
 Schlumberger’s was required, by law, to participate, and actively try to find a reasonable accommodation that would be agreeable for Juan and the company.
 Schlumberger’s decision to remain silent and refuse to participate in the negotiation process is illegal.
 Ultimately, they paid for it.
 The jury found that behavior as reprehensible as our employment attorneys do.
 If you think that you’ve been denied a reasonable accommodation request, or your employer refuses to discuss reasonable accommodations you should contact and employment discrimination attorney immediately.

 Having to live with a disability is difficult enough without worrying about the effect it may have on your job.
 If you are disabled or your employer perceives you as being disabled; and you have been fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied wages, or even think that you might need a disability discrimination lawyer, then call the right attorney to schedule a free and confidential consultation.
 The best option is not to wait.
-Call our Cincinnati attorneys at (513) 818-3688.
-Call our Toledo attorneys at (419) 960-5926.
-Call our Cleveland attorneys at (216) 291-4744.
-Call our Columbus attorneys at (614) 335-4685.
-The Spitz Law Firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.
+Call our office at 866-797-6040.
+Spitz, The Employee’s Law Firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.